deanmccarron/gnumeric-python-examples/README.md

 # gnumeric-python-examples
-Simple program examples for interfacing to the gnumeric spreadsheet using Python
+Simple program examples for interfacing to the Gnumeric spreadsheet using Python and Gnumeric's Gnome introspection interface